elgw/deconwolf/doc/gh-pages/source/install.rst

    Reason: no LC_RPATH's found
    zsh: abort      dw --help

-This happens because the `dw` executable is linked against `@rpath/libkdtree.dylib`, but the installed binary does not contain a runtime library search path, `LC_RPATH`, pointing to the location where `libkdtree.dylib` was installed.
+This happens because the installed `dw` executable is linked against `@rpath/libkdtree.dylib`, but the binary does not contain a runtime library search path, `LC_RPATH`, pointing to the location where `libkdtree.dylib` was installed.

-Locate the installed `dw` binary:
+First, locate the installed `dw` binary:

 .. code:: shell

    which dw
    ls -l /usr/local/bin/dw /usr/local/bin/dw-0.4.7

 In a typical install, `dw` is a symlink to the versioned binary:

 .. code:: shell

    /usr/local/bin/dw -> /usr/local/bin/dw-0.4.7

-Confirm the missing runtime path:
+Then check whether the installed binary contains an RPATH:

 .. code:: shell